Huskitas prefer a consistent daily routine with lots of activity.

 Although this breed comes with a range of health vulnerabilities like blindness, blood diseases, and hip dysplasia, they make wonderfully loyal companion pets.
 The ease of their companionship comes down to early training and socialization as a puppy and a daily routine with plenty of activity to burn off their boundless energy.

 Puppies and adult dogs of this breed thrive by feeding on low-carbohydrate, protein-rich raw diets that promote gut health, immunity, and a healthy weight.
 But they can also do well on dry kibble dog food.
-Because they tend hip dysplasia later in life, Husky-Akita mixes of all ages should consume a diet high in calcium.
+Because they tend to get hip dysplasia later in life, Husky-Akita mixes of all ages should consume a diet high in calcium.
 The best choices are dog foods containing fish or chicken.
-Owners can also supplement their calcium by adding milk to their food.

 Huskita adult dog food: Just like with the breed’s puppies, full-grown Husky-Akita hybrid dogs need calcium-rich wet or dry dog food.
 Owners can supplement their pet’s calcium intake in pill form when needed.
 These dogs do best on a low carbohydrate, high protein, raw diet.
 But quality dry kibble is also suitable.
 They will typically eat three cups of food per day, spread over two feedings.